Shivam8888/How-to-deploy-a-chat-bot-on-azure-/README.md

 Go to messaging end point and add your chatbot endpoint where your bot response
 # Step 2: Create a manifest:
-We are configuring the bot flow i mean how the bot will get and receive the response
+It's a json in that bot capabilities has been configured like how the bot will get and receive the response

 # Step 3: Go to Teams and upload your app
 You need to go to Teams and then navigate to manage apps and then go to upload app Upload you manifest there
-Your chat bot will update
+Your chat bot will add on your Teams.

-# Note: The above requirements may vary depending upon the azure versions
+## Note: The above requirements may vary depending upon the azure versions

 # If you have any queries, You can connect me further on Linkedin